-If you’re a Veteran in crisis or know a Veteran who is, confidential support is only a phone call, click, or text away — 24 hours a day, 7 days a week, 365 days a year.
+If you’re a Veteran in crisis, or know a Veteran who is, confidential support is only a phone call or click away.

-Crisis feels different for everybody and can arise from a wide range of situations before, during, or after military service.
-Some Veterans are coping with aging, stress, or similar challenges faced during civilian life while others may experience difficulties in their relationships or transitioning back to employment or education.
+Crisis feels different for everybody and can stem from a wide range of situations.
+Some Veterans are coping with aging,

 Get the Help You've Earned

 Confidential support is available 24 hours a day, 7 days a week, 365 days a year through the Veterans Crisis Line

 (1-800-273-8255 and Press 1) and online chat, and text (838255).
 You can also access resources and information anytime.

 The Veterans Crisis Line staff can connect you with VA services to help get your life back on track.

 Calls can be referred to local Suicide Prevention Coordinators and other VA providers who specialize in issues such as:

 - Traumatic brain injury (TBI)

 For more information about VA’s mental health resources, visit www.mentalhealth.va.gov.